How to prep your Salesforce CRM data for geocoding & maps

 - Turn on the Salesforce standard picklist functionality for State and Country fields, to avoid spelling errors and inconsistency.

-Now you should be able to the most from geolocation!
+Now you should be able to get the most from geolocation!

 P.S. – For a real-life story, see our blog post about how a client was doing business in 7 countries, but their data showed 107 countries!
 They did the fixes shared above, and have successfully used our Salesforce geolocation app (ProsperVue) for many years.